florence-yuan/metamorphosis-magazine/README.md

 # Metamorphosis Magazine

-A Magazine for young writers
+A magazine for young writers